adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # How is æternity written? #

-æternity core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.
+Æternity core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.

 Erlang was chosen because it is the perfect choice to write a Blockchain from scratch allowing to achieve superior code execution stability and performance.